Hi,

 Talking about creativity, a lot of my thinking around creative writing emerges from my childhood readings of Gianni Rodari, an Italian writer who received the Hans Christian Andersen Award, the top prize for children’s literature, in 1970.

-As I wrote only a small part of his work has been translated into English because a lot of his rhymes are based on nonsense and subtle linguistic jokes that would be lost in translation.
+23 October marked a century from his birth.
+As I wrote in a previous newsletter, only a small part of his work has been translated into English because a lot of his rhymes are based on nonsense and subtle linguistic jokes that would be lost in translation.

-But one of my top favourites has just been translated into English for the first time as It’s that a father tells his daughter every night over the phone when he calls to say goodnight.
+But one of my top favourites has just been translated into English for the first time as Telephone Tales.
+It’s a collection of short stories that a father tells his daughter every night over the phone when he calls to say goodnight.
 (These are short stories because at the time Rodari wrote them, long-distance phone calls were expensive and Mr Bianchi, the book’s father, was an accountant who often travelled far for work.)

 I love Rodari’s take on the creative process working like a stone thrown into a pond: “A stone thrown in a pond creates concentric waves that expand on the surface, involving in their motion, at different distances and with different effects, the water lily and the reed, the toy boat and the fisherman’s dinghy … Words are no different, they enter the mind by chance, producing waves on the surface and below the surface, generating an infinite series of chain reactions, involving sounds and images, analogies and memories, meanings and dreams.”

-This is an excerpt from which is basically a transcription of a series of lectures he gave in the city of Reggio Emilia, which became famous after the second world war for
+This is an excerpt from Grammar of Fantasy, which is basically a transcription of a series of lectures he gave in the city of Reggio Emilia, which became famous after the second world war for an innovative, child-centred preschool model that is now all the rage worldwide.

 In the book, Rodari plays with the ripple effects of words starting with the word stone.